NemanthaT/javaApp/README.md

-Java based GUI Application made with using Maven.
+1.Java based GUI Application made with using Maven.
-To implement the application first make a database called "stmgtsis" and import the "stmgtsis.sql" file.
+2.To implement the application first make a database called "stmgtsis" and import the "stmgtsis.sql" file.